Skip to main content

 The service should match the RFQ or pipeline leak.

-Industrial marketing usually breaks between technical visibility, page clarity, RFQ routing, sales follow-up, or reporting.
+Industrial marketing usually breaks between technical visibility, page clarity, RFQ handling, sales follow-up, or reporting.

 Google Ads and PPCSearch intent, campaign structure, technical landing pages, RFQ quality, and spend decisions.